-- Open the box and lift the saw out. - Place the saw on a smooth, flat surface such as a workbench or strong table. - Examine Assembly diagram on page 2 of this manual to become familiar with the saw and its various parts.
-The section on adjustments will refer to these terms and you must know what and where the parts are. - When the tool is shipped, the head is locked in the lowered position by the saw head locking pin (17).
-Pull the saw head locking pin (17) as shown in figure A. - The mitre locking knob (9) is not assembled for shipping.
-Remove the mitre locking knob (9) from the packaging and screw onto the saw, see figure B for position.
+- Open the box and lift the saw out. - Place the saw on a smooth, flat surface such as a workbench or strong table. - Examine Assembly diagram on page 3 of this manual to become familiar with the saw and its various parts.
+The section on adjustments will refer to these terms and you must know what and where the parts are. - When the tool is shipped, the handle is locked in the lowered position by the saw head locking pin (17).
+Pull the saw head locking pin (17) and rotate it 90°, either clockwise or counterclockwise as shown in Figure A. - The mitre lock knob (9) is not assembled for shipping.
+Remove the mitre lock knob (9) from the packaging and screw onto the saw.
+See Figure B for position.

-Table extension rail (Fig. C & D)
+Table extension rail (Fig. C, D)